-- the last mile - Stability: Succession planning at shareholder - Business Acumen: Knowledge, skills and experience of key shareholders - Financial Strength: Willingness and ability of key shareholders to provide extra-ordinary financial support - Ownership Structure: 3.1 Ownership Structure: The assessment of ownership begins by looking at the legal status Identification of man at of the RMC i.e., whether it is listed or unlisted.
+- Ownership Structure: Identification of man at the last mile. - Stability: Succession planning at shareholder level - Business Acumen: Knowledge, skills and experience of key shareholders - Financial Strength: Willingness and ability of key shareholders to provide extraordinary financial support

+2.1 Ownership Structure: The assessment of ownership begins by looking at the legal status of the RMC i.e., whether it is listed or unlisted.
 PACRA then moves to an in-depth study of the shareholding mix in order to disentangle structure of ownership.
 Key factors that are considered for this purpose, inter-alia, include: i) shareholding structure which includes whether the individual(s) own the RMC directly or indirectly, ii) foreign or local shareholders, iii) whether the RMC is owned by a single group or through a combination of entities and individuals, and iv) whether it is part of a group or a standalone RMC.
 All these deliberations are done to identify the man at the last mile.
 PACRA further considers how an RMC is actually run, as, at times, entities are run as family concerns despite being legally structured as companies.